sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/3 - A Dream of Dream.md

 "*That* display was all you, I'm afraid."
 Nightmare smirked.
 "All I have done is intervene to dispose of your burdens temporarily, so we can have this little... chat.
 I may have pushed things slightly to allow myself to manifest here, but, well.
 You would be surprised... or perhaps not, to learn just how many of your doppelgangers have bad memories of this exact room."

+“i don’t… understand. you mean, all those sanses out there witnessed the genocide against their underground?”

+“Not all, Sans, and for many of them, it did not stick.
+But they did experience the very same battle you were both having, in some fashion.”
+Nightmare strode forward toward them.

 ----

 "It seems we've had the same idea," Nightmare mused as he appeared on the bridge of a spaceship.
 Evidently the child was dreaming of space.